msmuenchen/meshcore-packets-java/README.md

 In addition to providing a library for Java developers and documentation, the test cases can be adapted by developers of other MeshCore-related projects.

+# Requirements

+This project requires at least Java 21 support.
+It is recommended to use IntelliJ, the project supplies run configurations for the tests.

+Use as recent a Maven version as you can, in doubt use `./mvnw` and/or specify your IDE to use Maven Wrapper.

+# How to use

+Build the library and install it to your local Maven repository with `mvn clean install`.

+To generate the Jacoco reports and Javadoc, run `mvn clean package javadoc:javadoc`.
+The Jacoco report is at `target/site/jacoco/index.html`, the Javadoc entrypoint is at `target/reports/apidocs/index.html`.

 # Project status

 ## What's working